-Again, it’s much more important that you do the exercise yourself with your employees and come up with your own definitions (versus following mine exactly).
+Again, it’s much more important that you do the exercise yourself and come up with your own definitions (versus following mine exactly).

-You’ll be amazed at not only how the discussion builds confidence but how it changes what employees spend their time on and how much their learning, growth, and performance improves.
+You’ll be amazed at not only how the discussion builds confidence but how it changes what you spend your time on and how much your learning, growth, and performance improves.

 EXCITING NEWS!
 You can now pre-order my new book Leading from the Middle: A Playbook for Managers to Influence Up, Down, and Across the Organization (publication date is May 18th, 2021).
 Check out a detailed description here: https://bit.ly/2MLe5Do OR order here: https://amzn.to/3as5tK8 Inquire about all the bonuses you get for bulk orders by reaching out to me here: https://scottmautz.com/contact/